Topleftstyll/grouping-assessment/README.md

 Phone numbers are assumed to have a country code of +1.
 This should be changed to something more dynamic in the future.

+Benchmark is used to display to the console the time it takes to run the entire program.